dimagi/commcare-cloud/docs/setup/new_environment.md

     On a standard Ubuntu install, the `root` user is not enabled or allowed to ssh.
 The root user will only be used initially, and will then be disabled automatically by the install scripts.

+    Make a root password and store it somewhere safe for later reference.

     Set the root password:

     ``` bash